 eas where an early proof of concept required: Example of p Code: 1.
-Efficient support of clinical sessions (task C10).
-A prototype of (maybe a pape users.
-Can be (See also area 2.
-Usability (all requirements in section I1). tested with ord A prototype (maybe a paper mockup) is usability tested with ordinary users.
+Efficient support of clinical sessions (task C10). (maybe a pape users.
+Can be A prototype of the necessary computer screens (maybe a paper mockup) is assessed by expert users.
 Can be done within workdays.
+(See also area 5 below.)
+2. Usability (all requirements in section I1). tested with ord A prototype (maybe a paper mockup) is usability tested with ordinary users.
+Can be done within workdays.
 3. Response times with the required number of users (all requirements in section L1).
 A test setup is used to simulate the required number of users.
-The response times are meas- ured.
+The response times are measured.
 Can be done within workdays.
-4. Possibility for third-party expansion of the system (sections E4 and F10).
-An independent software house studies documentation of parts of the system and the technical interfaces in order to assess whether it is adequate for expanding the system.
+4. Possibility for third-party expansion of the system (sections E4 and F10). documentation technical interf adequate for e An independent software house studies documentation of parts of the system and the technical interfaces in order to assess whether it is adequate for expanding the system.
 Can be done within workdays.
-5. Integration with other systems.
-A test setup which demonstrates the data exchange.
-Can be done within workdays.
-In case the contract is terminated: Example solution: Kode: 10 In case the customer contracts with and but the contract is terminated (e.g. duri customer would like to contract with the in priority sequence, without a new requ proposal. ng POC), the next supplier The supplier abides by his proposal for workdays after the proposal deadline.
-The customer expects 100 work days.
+5. Integration with other systems. nich demonstrates the data n be done within workdays.
+In case the contract is terminated: Example solution: Kode: 10 .
+In case the customer contracts with an but the contract is terminated (e.g. duri customer would like to contract with the in priority sequence, without a new requiproposal. ng POC), the next supplier